What Skill Does An Artist Needs?

 3D Modelling involves creating three-dimensional points or vertices by vertex objects in 3D space.
 Zbrush and Blender are famous for making 3D objects because they are easy to use and have a broad scope for making games and cinematic assets.

 Animation is the phase where the rigged object is moved and posed keyframe by keyframe into a sequence that matches the desired movement in the game.
-Such as idle, walk, run, jump, attack, and so on.
+Such as idle, walk, run, jump, attack, etc.

-- Blender, Adobe Photoshop, Substance Painter, Substance Designer Texturing (Texturing)
+Texturing (Blender, Adobe Photoshop, Substance Painter, Substance Designer Texturing)

 The final phase is to transfer the finished asset into the game engine to develop the game itself.
 Again, a specialist game artist must master the game engine’s features and tools to set every visual asset properly.

-If you think you can utilize these tools to your advantage and more, head to the link Artist roles and show us what you got!
+If you think you can utilize these tools to your advantage and more, head down below and show us what you’ve got!